yard

 The method, start to finish: how to overseed lawn without aerating, from mowing and dethatching to watering and aftercare.
 We will flag where clay-heavy yards in zone 5 and warmer areas with bermuda-style lawns might need extra effort so you know which shortcuts are safe and which are not.

-Seed-to-soil contact matters more than fancy equipment.
+Seed-to-soil contact matters more than fancy equipment when you skip core aeration.

 thermostatDecide If Skipping Aeration Makes Sense